Hector LaSalle: Committee vote

-Like many of the 5,700 cases LaSalle had heard during his years in the Appellate Division, Bridgeforth was short and offered little explanation for its holding.
-Hoylman-Sigal noted that LaSalle had only personally authored six of those decisions.
-The Court of Appeals reversed both of LaSalle's cases that reached it.
-Hoylman-Sigal noted also that LaSalle had not even completed his application for the position.
+Hoylman-Sigal noted that LaSalle had joined 5,700 decisions as an appellate judge and personally authored six decisions.
+Two of LaSalle's cases were reversed by the Court of Appeals.
+Hoylman-Sigal noted also that LaSalle had left certain portions of his application for the position incomplete.
 Lastly, he believed that the backlash LaSalle had provoked made him unlikely to be able to unite a fractious court whose members were openly attacking each other in opinions.